JEREMY RUNS ONE OF THE LARGEST COMMERCIAL FLEET DEPARTMENTS IN CENTRAL FLORIDA!

 The Commercial and Retail Fleet Department was created to handle the automotive needs of both small and large businesses.
 It was designed to offer:

 A vast selection

 Knowledge of Grand Master and Legend of Leaders

 Here at Tropical Ford's Commercial Fleet Department, we intend to prove that to our customers time and time again!
-Shelly will personally see to it.
+Jeremy will personally see to it.

 "I CATER TO RETAIL CUSTOMERS TOO!"